jun-xiao-mainlinestem/2026base/readme.md

 *   **Drivetrain Motors and Sensors:** Define the 6-motor drivetrain motors and inertial sensor, including ports, gear ratios, and motor direction.
 By default, the port numbers are 1, 2, 3 for the left side, 4, 5, 6 for the right side and 10 for the inertial sensor.
 *   **Drive Mode:** Set `DRIVE_MODE` to `0` for double arcade control, `1` for single arcade control, `2` for tank control, or `3` for mecanum control.
+*   **Other Motors and Sensors:** Define your motors and sensors for other subsystems such as intake or lift.
+*   **Number of Total Motors:** Set `NUMBER_OF_MOTORS` to total number of motors to allow the program to automatically check for disconnected or overheated motors.
+*   **Helper Functions:** Write helper functions to control the subsystems and declare those functions in [robot-config.h](include/robot-config.h).
 *   **(Optional) Wheel Size and Gear Ratio:**
-    *  For precise auton driving, find the Drive constructor in `robot-config.cpp` and update the wheel diameter and gear ratio parameters
+    *  For correct auton driving distance measurement, find the Drive constructor in `robot-config.cpp` and update the wheel diameter and gear ratio parameters
 *   **(Optional) Drive Constants:** If needed, adjust any of constants for the drivetrain in the `setChassisDefaults()` function.
 For example, adjust the `kTurnDampingFactor` value in `setArcadeConstants()` to control turn sensitivity - lower values make turning less sensitive, higher values make turning more sensitive.
-*   **Other Motors and Sensors:** Define your motors and sensors for other subsystems such as intake or lift.
-*   **Number of Motors:** Set `NUMBER_OF_MOTORS` to total number of motors to allow the program to automatically check for disconnected or overheated motors.
-*   **Helper functions:** Write helper functions to control the subsystems and declare those functions in [robot-config.h](include/robot-config.h) so that your other cpp files can call them.

 ### Driver Control ([main.cpp](src/main.cpp))